Seldom: An Anonymity Network with Selective Deanonymization: Related Work

-\textbf{Deanonymization in Onion Routing.} A wide range of approaches strives to deanonymize activities in anonymity networks by performing traffic analysis such as website fingerprinting on the connection between client and entry relay, \eg to derive which website a certain client likely visited.
+\textbf{Deanonymization in Onion Routing.} A wide range of approaches strives to enable deanonymizations of activities in anonymity networks through traffic analysis, such as website fingerprinting on the connection between client and entry relay, \eg to derive which website a client likely visited.
 To this end, different approaches claim to identify visited websites based on traditional machine learning \cite{panchenko2011website,wang2014effective,hayes2016kfingerprinting,dyer2012peek,cai2012touching,panchenko2016website}, deep learning \cite{rimmer2018automated,sirinam2019triplet,shen2023subverting,rahman2020tik,bhat2019var}, or generative artificial intelligence \cite{oh2021gandalf}.
-However, besides various issues with website fingerprinting itself such as unrealistic or oversimplified assumptions~\cite{juarez2014critical} as well as limited scalability~\cite{panchenko2016website,cherubin2022online}, these approaches neither provide strict correctness guarantees nor allow to deanonymize clients when observing activity related to the server-side, \eg who accessed a certain website.
-To the best of our knowledge, \backref~\cite{2014_backes_backref} is the only proposal to provide such functionality by enabling relays to iteratively prove that they are not the origin of suspicious traffic. \backref~\cite{2014_backes_backref} is promising but creates significant storage overhead for all relays and requires them to prove their innocence, which becomes problematic if relay operators cannot provide evidence, \eg due to data loss.
+However, besides various issues with website fingerprinting itself, such as unrealistic or oversimplified assumptions~\cite{juarez2014critical} or limited scalability~\cite{panchenko2016website,cherubin2022online}, these approaches neither provide correctness guarantees nor allow deanonymizing clients when observing activity related to the server side, \eg who accessed a certain website.
+To the best of our knowledge, \backref~\cite{2014_backes_backref} is the only proposal to provide such functionality by enabling relays to iteratively prove that they are not the origin of suspicious traffic. \backref~\cite{2014_backes_backref}, however, creates significant storage overhead for all relays and requires them to prove their innocence, which becomes problematic if relay operators cannot provide evidence, \eg due to data loss.
 Finally, \backref~\cite{2014_backes_backref} is neither transparent in terms of scale nor purpose of requests.

-In summary, past work on exceptional access aims to give tools to \acp{LEA} to protect public safety.
-However, this comes with unavoidable privacy concessions that are usually regarded critically as such services can provide a slippery slope towards mass surveillance.
-In contrast, we are the first to propose to use exceptional access capabilities to increase privacy by providing a new service to an untapped user base currently browsing the Internet without anonymity.
+Past work on exceptional access thus aims to provide \acp{LEA} with tools to intrude on an individual's privacy to ultimately protect public safety.
+In contrast, we are the first to propose using exceptional access capabilities to increase privacy by providing a new service to an untapped user base currently browsing the Internet without anonymity.